melounusaty/thermopro-tp902-home-assistant/README.md

 Before adding the device, make sure the TP902 is powered on, close to a Bluetooth adapter or Bluetooth proxy that Home Assistant can use, and not currently connected to the ThermoPro mobile app, because Bluetooth connection availability affects whether Home Assistant can claim the device.

+Find out thermometer MAC address:
+1. Open **Settings → Bluetooth → Advertisments**.
+2. Search for TP902 and copy its MAC address

 Then add it in Home Assistant:

 1. Open **Settings → Devices & Services**.
 2. Click **Add Integration**.
 3. Search for **TP902**.
-4. Enter the thermometer Bluetooth MAC address, for example `C4:45:1C:AA:36:51`.
+4. Enter the thermometer Bluetooth MAC address, for example `A4:46:1C:AC:61:51`.
 5. Enter a friendly name such as `TP902`.
 6. Finish the setup flow.